Security and attachment

 This partnership that you build up with your child's key person will be important to your child's security and attachment.

 Key person system

 The key person is the person that you approach to give information about your child and you should build a working relationship with to ensure your child is happy.
-This does not however, exclude your child fro building relationships with others in the environment, as the key person may not always be be around.
+This does not, however, exclude your child from building relationships with others in the environment, as the key person may not always be around.

 Transitions to early learning services

 The way the transition from home to early learning and care setting and subsequent transitions such as preparing for school are supported is very important.

 When your baby is settling into a service, the new people to get to know and a new environment, the key person is vital to how this is managed effectively.
 Children who do not feel that they have someone specific to go to may not settle in wall or may withdraw because they don't know how to cope in the setting.